 3. Having an Extra Set of Eyes

-You will need to look for signage, and that second pair of eyes will definitely help!
-You’ll need to look out for road signs, train signs, bus signs, weather signs, restaurant signs, attraction signs, you name it!
+You will need to look for signage when you travel, and that second pair of eyes will definitely help!
+You’ll also need to look out for road signs, train signs, bus signs, restaurant signs, attraction signs, you name it!
 It is always helpful to have a second set of eyes on the lookout, because no one likes to miss something and feel lost.
 Or worse: have to backtrack!

 4. Share and Share Alike